Live in harmony with your body, heart, mind, and soul.

 The Supply Chain is clean and relatively short.

 The Mine and Lapidary are in different countries and at least one middleman is involved.

-This Mixed Color Tourmaline comes from a small mine in Minas Gerais, Brazil.
+This Multicolor Tourmaline comes from a small mine in Minas Gerais, Brazil.

 The exact mine is unknown, but most likely caused only minimal environmental damage.

 This Multicolor Tourmaline was polished in Hong Kong, China.

 Factory workers have safe conditions and are paid fairly.